Session II:

 Karine Prado

 Karine received her PhD from the University of Montpellier, France where she studied the molecular and cellular mechanisms controlling the hydraulic properties of Arabidopsis thaliana rosette in response to environmental stresses.
 Then she joined the University of Edinburgh, UK as a Postdoctoral Research Associate.
 She studied the contribution of non-transcriptional mechanisms to biological timekeeping of the pico-alga Ostreococcus tauri and how light and thermo-sensitive phytochrome photoreceptors regulate chloroplast RNA processing and photosynthesis in Arabidopsis thaliana.
 She then worked at Carnegie Institution for Science, Stanford, CA as a Senior Research Associate, she studied the mechanisms of thermoadaptation of a desert extremophile C4 plant to improve crops in response to increasing temperatures.
-She continue this project as a Research Specialist at Michigan State University, East Lansing, MI.
+She continues this project as a Research Specialist at Michigan State University, East Lansing, MI.

 Stephanie Nowotarski